A covered employee or fellow may include a domestic partner under family coverage provided that the domestic partner is:

 Under Internal Revenue Service (IRS) rules, if a domestic partner of a graduate student employee is not a "dependent" within the meaning of Section 152 of the Internal Revenue Code, the "fair market value" of the partner's health coverage, less any contribution for dependent coverage by the enrollee, is considered taxable (imputed) income for the employee.
 The fair market value of RF benefits equals the gross individual premium for the benefits (RF share and employee share) less the employee's contribution for dependent coverage.

 Deductions for income tax and FICA contributions your paycheck and W-2 will be adjusted to reflect this higher income level.

-The following chart provides the biweekly increase in taxable income that will appear on the payments and deductions section of the employee's paycheck.
+The following link provides the biweekly increase in taxable income that will appear on the payments and deductions section of the employee's paycheck.
+Imputed Income Chart

 If the domestic partner is a dependent, the employee must complete the Dependent Tax Affidavit for Enrolling Domestic Partner in the Benefits Program.
 It is recommended that employees seek the advice of an attorney prior to completing this affidavit.